-it is motivated by the recurrence condition \eqref{ex:1.cond.rec} for diffusion processes and turns out to be very close to guarantee recurrence of $X_n$.
-Similar to positive recurrence, recurrence of a Markov chain is more difficult thing to prove than that of a diffusion process and it requires some additional regularity conditions on $r(x)$ and moment-like conditions on jumps.
+it is motivated by the recurrence condition \eqref{ex:1.cond.rec} for diffusion processes and turns out to be very close to guarantee recurrence of $X$.
+Similarly to positive recurrence, proving recurrence of a Markov chain is more difficult than for a diffusion process and it requires some additional regularity conditions on $r(x)$ and moment-like conditions on jumps.